Megyn Kelly walks away from NBC with the remainder of her $69M deal

 “The parties have resolved their differences, and Megyn Kelly is no longer an employee of NBC,” NBC said in a statement.

-Kelly apologized for the comments after the show aired but was criticized by several NBC News personalities, including Al Roker, who were upset with her over the statements.
+Kelly apologized for the comments directly after the show aired and then on air the next day but was criticized by several NBC News personalities, including Al Roker, who were upset with her over the statements.

 Kelly’s move to NBC News from Fox News in 2017 was closely followed within the media industry, in part because she became one of the most highly paid people in the news business with an estimated salary of $69 million over three years.

-Note: CORRECTION (Jan.
-11, 2019, 10:35 p.m.
-ET): An earlier version of this article misspelled the first name of an NBC anchor.
-Her name is Sheinelle Jones, not Sheneille.